10xEngineer/website/blog/_posts/2012-11-16-introducing-labs.markdown

 If you want to check new features coming to Labs, please check our public development roadmap.

-Sounds interesting?
+Interested?
 Why don't you **launch your first Lab Machine today** and let us know what you think?
 We love feedback and always looking for a new ways how to improve engineer's day-to-day workflow.

 _If you have read so far, please, make sure you follow us at Twitter/Facebook to be the first to know find out about new features and solutions._